BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

     nrnivmodl mechanisms

+Configure the #SBATCH directives at the beginning of your SLURM sbatch file according to your job requirements.
 Then, inform your emodel name in ``./scripts/optimisation.sh`` and execute it.
+Please navigate to the scripts directory in your terminal and then execute the following command: ``./optimisation.sh``
 This will create several slurm jobs for different optimisation seeds and the githash associated to the run (keep it preciously!).

 The optimisation usually takes between 2 and 72 hours depending on the complexity of the model.